spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 }
 ```

-Now when you provide an artist with a length of more than 20 characters, the validation will fail just like it would when you created a custom request class for the endpoint.
+When you provide an artist with a length of more than 20 characters, the validation will fail just like it would when you created a custom request class for the endpoint.

-We've created a comprehensive set of rule attributes.
-You can find a complete list [here](/docs/laravel-data/v1/advanced-usage/validation-attributes).
+You can find a complete list of available rules [here](/docs/laravel-data/v1/advanced-usage/validation-attributes).

-One special attribute is the Rule attribute.
+One special attribute is the `Rule` attribute.
 With it, you can write rules just like you would when creating a custom Laravel request:

 ```php
 // using an array